nava2105/ValkeySearchDemo/README.md

 * Options: "freedom" (en), "liberté" (fr), "book" (en), "freiheit" (de)
 * Correct: "freedom" or "liberté" (conceptually closest)

+### Using the Vector Visualizer:
+1. Navigate to the "Visualizador de Vectores" tab
+2. Select language filter (optional) to focus on specific languages
+3. Choose sample size (100-10000 words) based on performance
+4. Click "Actualizar" to generate the 2D visualization
+5. Interact with the plot: hover over points to see words, toggle languages, zoom/pan

+#### Visualization Features:
+- Points are color-coded by language
+- PCA reduces 384 dimensions to 2D for visualization
+- Explained variance ratio displayed for quality assessment
+- Optimized batch loading for fast rendering

 ---

 ## Endpoints